OCA/purchase-workflow/purchase_triple_discount/README.rst

    the corresponding vendor pricelist.
 -  Vendor pricelists can be edited as well with their corresponding new second and third discounts.
--  A default second or third discount can be set in every vendor *Sale & Purchases* tab.

 Bug Tracker
 ===========